Seppli11/ZHAW-Summary/summaries/24FS/CCP2/8_Runtime Environment.md

 Multi-stage dockerfiles allow multiple independent parts of the dockerfile.
 This allows us to compile the application in a stage and then copy the application over to the final stage.
 This reduces the image size drastically.

-With `FROM maven:3.9.6-eclipse-temurin-21 as build`, a stage is named.
-In another stage, with `COPY --from=build $JAR_FILE /app/runner.jar`, files can be copied from a previous stage
+With `FROM maven:3.9.6-eclipse-temurin-21 as build`, a stage named `build` is declared.
+In another stage, with `COPY --from=build $JAR_FILE /app/runner.jar`, files can be copied from the referenced stage

 ### Pros/Cons Docker Files